 Rail Loading Facilities: The transportation of crude oil by rail car has played a key role in moving growing volumes of crude oil from the Williston Basin to markets around the United States and Canada.
-Figure 9 shows the estimated Williston Basin market share percentages for rail, pipeline, and local refining.
-Figure 10 shows the estimated volume of oil moved by rail out of North Dakota.
-Maps, capacities, and additional information on the various facilities can be found on the Pipeline Authority websites.
+Figure 12 shows the estimated Williston Basin market share percentages for rail, pipeline, and local refining.
+Figure 13 shows the estimated volume of oil moved by rail out of North Dakota.
+Maps, capacities, and additional information on the various facilities can be found on the Pipeline Authority website.

-A significant decrease in crude by rail volumes can be identified during the 2015-2017 timeframe in Figures 9 & 10.
+A significant decrease in crude by rail volumes can be identified during the 2015-2017 timeframe in Figures 12 & 13.
 The 2015-2017 volume decrease can be attributed to production declining in North Dakota and reduced market incentives to utilize crude by rail.
-In 2018, the downward trend reversed as production reached record levels and market pricing at coastal refining centers incentivized the use of crude by rail from North Dakota.
-The Pipeline Authority estimates twelve of the twenty-plus rail facilities are still active, with the most active facilities being those with unit train loading capabilities and inbound/outbound marketing options.
+Prior to the industry downturn in 2020, crude by rail volumes has been steadily increasing as production rose and egress pipelines were at capacity.
+The Pipeline Authority estimates ten of the twenty-plus rail facilities are still active loading crude oil, with the most active facilities being those with unit train loading capabilities and inbound/outbound marketing options.